derickfay/fuzzylist/README.md

 # fuzzylist
-Fuzzy, self-updating list filter workflow for Alfred 3 and 4
+Fuzzy, self-updating list filter workflow for Alfred 4

+v.
+0.3 (2022-03-30) now uses Python 3 and runs on MacOS 12.3

 This is a workflow template - it does nothing as is.
 It includes sample data and icons which you'll want to replace.